 No offense to four percent of my ancestry, but Ireland was not in our travel plans.
 However, we live in Ohio.
 Options for direct flights to Europe are limited; three to be exact.
 Cincinnati to London or Paris, and a new route from Cleveland to Dublin.
 Armed with airline miles from paying the The (Tax) Man with a Chase credit card, I booked flights for the five of us with Aer Lingus.
 Cleveland to Dublin for a two-night trip, followed by 10 nights in northern Spain/southern France.

-After way too many trips on Spirit and Frontier Airlines, it was nice to fly with a carrier that offers a full meal, media consoles on each seat, seemingly normal flight attendants who don’t dry hump passengers, and a free carry-on.
+After way too many trips on Spirit and Frontier Airlines, it was nice to fly with a carrier that offers a full meal, media consoles on each seat, and a free carry-on.
 I thought the boys would get restless on the seven hour red-eye flight, but they barely slept, let alone complain.

 Amber played Sudoku and sat between the wild child and our calm eldest.
 I was across the aisle sitting next to our runt.
 I had a bunch of movies downloaded and two books to read: “Men in My Situation” by Per Peterson and “The Awkward Black Man” by Walter Mosley.
 I read parts of each, but zoned out after drinking a vodka tonic.
 Then came a mental tangent about how the kids think I have super strength and athletic ability.
 They’re like, “Dada, can you try out for the NBA this year!”
 I’m 44 and weigh 152 pounds.
 I have to work on lowering their expectations of me.